-We endeavour to maintain a positive environment within the school at all times, and as part of this ethos, reward systems and stickers are used to reinforce positive behaviour.
-Please feel free to use these incentives to reward positive behaviour - stickers and Golden Tickets can be obtained from the class teacher.
+We endeavour to maintain a positive environment within the school at all times, and as part of this ethos, house points and stickers are used to reinforce positive behaviour.
+Please feel free to use these incentives to reward positive.

 Hearing readers: